 There are also distinctive rules for dying and stabilizing, healing, ability damage, concealment, cover, flanking, reach, terrain, senses and awareness, damage reduction, energy and spell resistance, incorporeality, area effects, and detrimental conditions (the table of these runs almost a page).
 In addition to tactical movement, rules are provided for overland movement and alternate movement types (flying, climbing, burrowing, etc.).
 Off in the GM section of the book, there are additional rules for environmental effects (in space, atmosphere, biome, weather, cold/heat, falling, gravity, radiation), traps, and afflictions (diseases and poisons).

-There are distinctive rules for vehicles and pursuit.
+There are specific rules for vehicles and pursuit.
 Vehicles are fully integrated into normal tactical combat, with consideration for the need for the driver to pay attention (and what happens if they don’t).
 The vehicle chase rules are more distinct, using abstract relative positioning – it’s focused on the drivers, but allows some options for other characters (including, of course, simply shooting the other vehicle).

 Starfinder assumes that the party will have access to a starship.
 This starship might be designed by the GM or by the players, and can be readily upgraded (or replaced) as the characters become more powerful.
 Starships have a tier that serves as a level, and the party is generally intended to have a starship that’s the same tier as the average party level.
 The tier defines how many build points the party has, which are then used to buy individual systems.
 Constructing a starship starts with a base frame, which defines the size of the ship, its base maneuverability, hit points, weapon mounts, expansion bays, and crew size.
 Every ship must have a power core and thrusters, but other components are technically optional (although I’m going to go out on a limb here and assume every group of PCs wants some weapons on their ship, plus armor, shields, and a drift engine).
 Most systems use power or take up space (or both).
 Other systems include computer, crew quarters, defensive countermeasures, security, and sensors.
 Expansion bays default to being cargo space, but have many options for conversion, including a medical bay, shuttle bay, guest quarters, or arcane laboratory.
 The party’s starship is extremely upgradeable – whenever the average party level increases, the party gets more build points that can be used to change and add to the starship (or eventually replace it, if something on a different frame is desired).
 Sample starships are provided for many species, including the Eoxians, kasathans, shirren, Veskarium, and Pact Worlds.

 After going to all that trouble of having detailed starship creation rules, Starfinder of course includes detailed starship combat rules.
 Starship combat uses a different round structure than combat on the ground.
 First engineering gets to do its thing, then the ships move, then everyone shoots (all combat is simultaneous).
 During starship combat, players assume one of several roles, which define what sort of actions they can take.
 Engineers can repair the ship or boost systems.
 Gunners shoot.
 Pilots allow the ship to perform a variety of maneuvers, rather than simple turns or going in a straight line (pilot checks also determines who has to move first).
 The captain acts to either boost the actions of their crew, or gets on the comm and tries to mess with the enemy.
 Science officers can take various actions to improve offense or defense, such as implementing countermeasures or improving targeting.
+This gives everyone in the group a way to participate in the starship combat, in somewhat familiar ways – dealing damage, ‘healing,’ buffing, etc.

 Sometimes the page count assigned to different subjects.
 Starfinder runs over 500 pages, and of that about 160 pages are devoted to character creation (175 if you count the legacy material), 70 to equipment, 50 to the basic rules (mostly combat), 50 pages on starships and starship combat, 60 pages on magic (including the full spell list), 35 pages on gamemastering (mostly environmental effects, traps, and afflictions), and 75 pages on the setting.